JaiWillems/celest/docs/source/guide/tutorials.rst

    julian = np.loadtxt('julian.txt')
    gcrs = np.loadtxt('gcrs.txt')

-We can then go ahead instantiating our :class:`Time` object.
+We can then instantiate the :class:`Time` class.
 The input data should be Julian time data in the J2000 epoch.
-To incorporate data from other epochs, the appropriate offset can be applied using the `offset` keyword.
+The appropriate offset can be applied using the `offset` keyword to incorporate data from other epochs.
 This offset will be added to the input data when stored in the :class:`Time` object.

 .. code-block::